My Favorite Cars From The 2025 Pebble Beach Tour ‘d Elegance

 1965 Bugatti Type 101C-X Roadster

 This was probably the wildest car at the Concours.
-This car is based on a 1951 Bugatti Type 101 chassis, a design that was outdated before it was even revealed due to its ’30s roots.
+This car is based on a 1951 Bugatti Type 101 chassis, a design that was already outdated before it was even revealed, given its ’30s roots.
 Bugatti, like many other car makers after WWII, had neither the time nor the money to create something new, and the T101 was their last attempt to keep the company alive.
 The T101 was powered by a 3.3-liter straight-eight that made 135 horsepower, and the T101C had a supercharger that increased power to 190 horsepower.
 Seven T101Cs were built, but one was never completed and remained as a bare chassis.
 Now our story jumps eleven years ahead to 1962.
 After being fired from Chrysler due to company politics, Virgil Exner went off to start his own design firm with his son, Virgil Exner Jr. Around the same time, E. Allen Henderson had acquired the T101C chassis from the Bugatti estate, and Exner soon heard about it.